 The association safeguards and represents the interests of the individual members and all clubs to the best of its ability.
 Last but not least, the DPV supervises the organisation of tournaments and championships according to the uniform rules of the association.

 The following committees support the executive board in achieving the aims of the DPV:

 The main task of the stewards is to represent the interests of the committees as well as the polo clubs affiliated to the DPV on the basis of the statutes of the DPV and the applicable rules and regulations in the best possible way and to support them in their work.

-The Handicap Commission is appointed by the DPV Committee and consists of 12 members led by a member of the Committee.
-Only players with a handicap of +1 or above (past or present) are eligible.
-The Handicap Commission meets twice a year in order to update the officially designated handicaps.
-The end-of-season meeting takes place at the end of October, the mid-season meeting in the second half of June each year.
+The Handicap Commission appointed by the Executive Committee shall consist of 12 members and shall be chaired by a member of the Presidium.
+Only players who have or have had a handicap of +1 or more shall be considered for membership of the Commission.
+The Handicap Commission meets twice a year to update the official handicaps.
+The end-of-season meeting is held at the end of October and the mid-season meeting is held in the second half of June.

-This commission ensures compliance with legal protections of animal rights and welfare at all polo events.
+One of its tasks is to monitor compliance with animal welfare regulations at all polo events.